HASSAN1A/Gallery/README.md

 Here are the summary:

-- A landing page showing house categories.
+- A landing page showing homepage.
-- Clickable houses which direct the user to a page with article highlights from the particular house.
+- Clickable pictures which direct the user to an expanded highlights highlights the image category and location.

 ## Requirements